 Geoffrey Claussen, assistant professor, teaches courses in Jewish Studies.
 His research focuses on Jewish ethics, and he is the program coordinator for Elon's interdisciplinary minor in Jewish Studies.

-Rebecca Todd Peters, associate professor, studies ethics issues of social justice including economics, the environment and women’s reproductive health.
+Rebecca Todd Peters, professor, studies ethics issues of social justice including economics, the environment and women’s reproductive health.
 Her book, In Search of the Good Life: The Ethics of Globalization, won the 2003 Trinity Book Prize.

 Jeffrey C. Pugh is Maude Sharpe Powell Professor of Religious Studies.
 His most recent book is Religionless Christianity: Dietrich Bonhoeffer in Troubled Times, released in 2009.
 He teaches courses in religion and science, and religion and politics.